 Place grated eggplant in a colander in the sink.
 Sprinkle with salt, toss, and allow to sit for 15 minutes.
 Gently squeeze eggplant to remove extra moisture.

 Combine eggplant and remaining crust ingredients in a bowl; mix well.
-Place mixture on a baking sheet and spread dough into one large or two smaller pizzas, about 1/8- to 1/4-inch thick.
+Place mixture on a baking sheet and spread dough into one large or two smaller pizzas, 1/8- to 1/4-inch-thick.

 Bake for 30 minutes.
 Remove crust from the oven and brush the top with remaining olive oil.
 Carefully flip crust over and return to the oven for 15 additional minutes.